authgear/authgear-server/docs/specs/app2app.md

   - A new grant_type `urn:authgear:params:oauth:grant-type:app2app` is supported.
 When using such grant_type, The following must be provided in the request:
     - `refresh_token`: a valid refresh token.
-    - `client_id`: current client id.
-    - `app2app_client_id`: the authenticating client id.
+    - `client_id`: the authenticating client id.
     - `jwt`: a jwt with a challenge token obtained from the `/oauth2/challenge` api, signed with the private key of the device key bound to the refresh token.
 If `x_app2app_insecure_device_key_binding_enabled` is `true`, a jwt with a new device key will be allowed if there were no device key bound in the current offline grant.
 In this case the new key will be bound to the offline grant after the request.
-    - `app2app_redirect_uri`: the redirect uri used to return the result used by the app.
-The server is reponsible to check the provided uri is in the whitelist of at least one of the configured client redirect uri.
+    - `redirect_uri`: the redirect uri used to return the result to the authenticating app.
+The server checks if `redirect_uri` is listed in the `redirect_uris` of the client indicated by `client_id`.
-  - The server will verify the signature, and generates a new authorization code associated with the provided `app2app_client_id`.
+  - The server will verify the signature, and generates a new authorization code associated with `client_id`.
 The client can then use this code to perform code exchange with `grant_type=authorization_code` and obtain a new set of refresh token and access tokens.

 ### Android